Portland Arts & Lectures

 Welcoming the world’s most celebrated writers, artists, and thinkers to speak to our community in the historic Arlene Schnitzer Concert Hall.

-The series will begin on October 24 with author and staff writer for The New Yorker, George Packer.
+The series began on October 24 with author and staff writer for The New Yorker, George Packer.
 His new book is Our Man: Richard Holbrooke and the End of the American Century.
-On November 14, we welcome Amor Towles, author of the New York Times best sellers Rules of Civility and A Gentleman in Moscow.
-The series continues on January 15 with Min Jin Lee, whose latest novel, Pachinko, was a finalist for the National Book Award for Fiction and a New York Times 10 Best Books of 2017.
-On February 20, we will host Susan Orlean, author of eight books, including her most recent, The Library Book, a New York Times best seller and a Washington Post Top 10 Book of the Year for 2018.
-The series will close on May 7 with Colson Whitehead, author of The Nickel Boys and The Underground Railroad, a New York Times best seller which won the Pulitzer Prize in Fiction and the National Book Award.
+On November 14, we welcomed Amor Towles, author of the New York Times best sellers Rules of Civility and A Gentleman in Moscow.
+The series continued on January 15 with Min Jin Lee, whose latest novel, Pachinko, was a finalist for the National Book Award for Fiction and a New York Times 10 Best Books of 2017.
+On February 20, we hosted Susan Orlean, author of eight books, including her most recent, The Library Book, a New York Times best seller and a Washington Post Top 10 Book of the Year for 2018.
+The series was due to close on May 7 with Colson Whitehead, author of The Nickel Boys and The Underground Railroad, a New York Times best seller which won the Pulitzer Prize in Fiction and the National Book Award.
+(Note: the Colson Whitehead event has been rescheduled to next spring: May 5, 2021).

 We provide local high school students with tickets and transportation to our concert hall events.
 Make a donation to help ensure students have access to these transformative arts experiences.